 There are 7 octagonal canvas rooms built on raised decks.
 The tent opens on 3 sides onto a lovely private verandah with seating and amazing views.
 Each room is en-suite with a dressing area, shower and flush toilet.

 Although there are no specific childcare facilities available for children, children of all ages are welcome at Mara Plains and the staff are always delighted to have them and offer a helping hand.
-One child aged 8 or over can share a tent with their parents.
+One child aged 8 years and over can share a tent with their parents.

 There are several activities that you can partake in during your stay at Mara Plains.
 Daily day and night drives in totally open Toyota Land Cruisers making them ideal for keen photographers offering all around visibility.
 Other activities include bush walks, hot air balloon rides, cultural tours, school and village visits.